 What I like most about intermittent fasting is that eliminating breakfast in favor of black coffee gives me more time for the kids in the morning and to plan better meals for the rest of the day.

 My cravings for junk food are under control; I’ve lost the extra pounds and feel like I finally have enough energy to keep up with a growing brood.
+I also feel I've improve my brain health.
+I'm able to think more clearly with more energy.

 Mainstream nutritionists aren't ready to give intermittent fasting a seal of approval yet, but most agree it shows promise, and it's flexible enough that almost anyone can give it a try.
+If you're looking to lose weight, you might ask your doctor if it's right for you.

 It isn't for everyone, but traditional dieting wasn't helping me meet my fitness goals, and intermittent fasting did.
 Now, it's just the way I do life, and it works for me.